storybuilder-org/StoryBuilder-Manual/manual.md/index.md

 	- Attempt to launch the app again
 	- The first instance of the app should now be brought on top of all the window

+## Leaving Feedback ##
+Leaving Feedback
+Occasionally, you may want to leave feedback, suggestions, or report issues you have found within StoryCAD.
+Should you wish to leave feedback about or review StoryCAD, you can open the settings menu and on the about page, there is a link to leave a review on StoryCAD via the Microsoft Store.
+![][Research-LeaveAReview]

+If you wish to suggest a feature or report a problem with StoryCAD, then there is a report feedback button.
+This will open a menu where you can explain your feature and how it should work or about the issue you ran into and how it happened.
+![][Research-ShellBar]
 # Back Matter #
 ## Glossary ##